geoffhendrey/stated-react-demo/README.md

 export default App;
 ```

+5. **Note** Some users need to disable ignore list in chrome devtools settings.
+If you chrome debugger does not step into TemplateProcessor code in the next step, you may need to [Disable custom scripts ignore list](https://developer.chrome.com/docs/devtools/settings/ignore-list#custom-ignore-pattern).

-5. Place a breakpoint on this line of App.js and RELOAD (CTRL-R), and you will enter stated-js'
+6. Place a breakpoint on this line of App.js and RELOAD (CTRL-R), and you will enter stated-js'
 `TemplateProcessor.initialize()` method.
 You can then step line by line through the typescript
 ```js
     tp.initialize().then(() => {